Flood myth: Ancient Near East

 Academic Yi Samuel Chen analyzed various texts from the Early Dynastic III Period through to the Old Babylonian Period, and argues that the flood narrative was only added in texts written during the Old Babylonian Period.
-With regard to the Sumerian King List, observations by experts have always indicated that the portion of the Sumerian King List talking about before the flood differs stylistically from the King List Proper.
-Old Babylonian copies tend to represent a tradition of before the flood apart from the actual King List, whereas the Ur III copy of the King List and the duplicate from the Brockmon collection indicate that the King List Proper once existed independent of mention of the flood and the tradition of before the flood.
-Chen gives evidence to prove that the section of before the flood and references to the flood in the Sumerian King List were all later additions added in during the Old Babylonian Period, as the Sumerian King List went through updates and edits.
-The flood as a watershed in early history of the world was probably a new historiographical concept emerging in the Mesopotamian literary traditions during the Old Babylonian Period, as evident by the fact that the flood motif did not show up in the Ur III copy and that earliest chronographical sources related to the flood show up in the Old Babylonian Period.
-Chen also concludes that the name of "Ziusudra" as a flood hero and the idea of the flood hinted at by that name in the Old Babylonian Version of "Instructions of Shuruppak" are only developments during that Old Babylonian Period, when also the didactic text was updated with information from the burgeoning Antediluvian Tradition.
+With regard to the Sumerian King List, expert observations have consistently indicated that the portion of the Sumerian King List discussing events before the flood differs stylistically from the King List Proper.
+Old Babylonian copies tend to represent a tradition of 'before the flood' apart from the actual King List, whereas the Ur III copy of the King List and the duplicate from the Brockmon collection indicate that the King List Proper once existed independent of mention of the flood and the tradition of before the flood.
+Chen provides evidence that the section preceding the flood and the flood references in the Sumerian King List were later additions from the Old Babylonian Period, as the Sumerian King List underwent updates and edits.
+The flood as a watershed in the early history of the world was probably a new historiographical concept emerging in the Mesopotamian literary traditions during the Old Babylonian Period, as evident by the fact that the flood motif did not show up in the Ur III copy and that earliest chronographical sources related to the flood show up in the Old Babylonian Period.
+Chen also concludes that the name of Ziusudra as a flood hero and the idea of the flood hinted at by that name in the Old Babylonian Version of "Instructions of Shuruppak" are only developments during that Old Babylonian Period, when also the didactic text was updated with information from the burgeoning Antediluvian Tradition.

-In the Hebrew Genesis (9th century BC), the god Yahweh, who had created man out of the dust of the ground, decides to flood the earth because of the corrupted state of mankind.
+In the Genesis flood narrative in the Hebrew Bible (9th century BCE or 5th century BCE), the god Yahweh, who had created man out of the dust of the ground, decides to flood the earth because of the corrupted state of mankind.
 Yahweh then gives the protagonist, Noah, instructions to build an ark in order to preserve human and animal life.
 When the ark is completed, Noah, his family, and representatives of all the animals of the earth are called upon to enter the ark.
 When the destructive flood begins, all life outside of the ark perishes.
-After the waters recede, all those aboard the ark disembark and have Yahweh's promise that he will never judge the earth with a flood again.
-Yahweh causes a rainbow to form as the sign of this promise.
+After the waters recede, all those aboard the ark disembark and have Yahweh's promise that he will never again judge the earth with a flood.
+Yahweh made the rainbow the sign of this promise.